elixir-lang/elixir-lang.github.com/_posts/2019-06-24-elixir-v1-9-0-released.markdown

 The main feature in Elixir v1.9 is the addition of releases.
 A release is a self-contained directory that consists of your application code, all of its dependencies, plus the whole Erlang Virtual Machine (VM) and runtime.
 Once a release is assembled, it can be packaged and deployed to a target as long as the target runs on the same operating system (OS) distribution and version as the machine running the [`mix release`](https://hexdocs.pm/mix/Mix.Tasks.Release.html) command.

 Releases have always been part of the Elixir community thanks to Paul Schoenfelder's work on [Distillery](https://github.com/bitwalker/distillery) (and EXRM before that).
 Distillery was announced in July 2016.
 Then in 2017, [DockYard](https://dockyard.com/) hired Paul to work on improving deployments, an effort that would lead to [Distillery 2.0](https://dockyard.com/blog/2018/08/23/announcing-distillery-2-0).
-Distillery 2.0 provided important answers in areas the community was struggling to establish conventions and best practices, such as configuration.
+Distillery 2.0 provided important answers in areas where the community was struggling to establish conventions and best practices, such as configuration.

 At the beginning of this year, thanks to [Plataformatec](http://plataformatec.com.br/), I was able to prioritize the work on bringing releases directly into Elixir.
 Paul was aware that we wanted to have releases in Elixir itself and during [ElixirConf 2018](https://elixirconf.com) I announced that releases was the last planned feature for Elixir.